gpitfield/ghist/README.md

 To use ghist, instantiate a new histogram with ghist.New(binCount), where binCount is the number of bins you want in the histogram.

-As values stream in, add them to the histogram with AddValue(value float64).
+As values stream in, add them to the histogram with Add(value float64).

-To find the percentile of a value, use ValuePercentile(value float64).
+To find the percentile of a value, use Percentile(value float64).

 Streaming histograms dynamically resize bins, trying to maintain as much information resolution in the histogram as possible.
 For most uses, a binCount < 100 is fine.